anwaldt/SC_Spat/README.md

 % convert the faustfile generated with the abisonics decoder toolkit from above into scsynth and supernova Ugens unix(["faust2supercollider -noprefix -sn -ks ",out_path,num2str(order,0),".dsp"]);
 ```
+## IEM

+Read this before creating loudspeaker configs for the IEM allrad decoder.

 ## Puredata